ccallawa/alyvix_doc/test_case_building.rst

-The :ref:`Test Case Data Format <test_case_data_format_top>` page provides technical details on how Alyvix test case files are organized and what they contain, while the :ref:`Getting Started <getting_started_top>` section includes detailed mini-tutorials on how to use Alyvix Editor.
+The :ref:`Test Case Data Format <test_case_data_format_top>` page provides technical details on how Alyvix test case files are organized and what they contain, while the :ref:`Getting Started <getting_started_top>` and :ref:`Videos and Tutorials <videos_and_tutorials_top>` sections include detailed mini-tutorials and topic-based videos on how to use Alyvix Editor and Robot.

-All three of these applications can be launched from the Windows Command Prompt or PowerShell.
+All of these applications can be launched from the Windows Command Prompt or PowerShell.
-They inherit the permissions of the shell they were launched from.
+Note that they inherit the permissions of the shell they were launched from.

+|